fjantunen/sev1/index.md

 > ✅ **Checklists:**
 > Always clearly structure docs as checklists to reduce errors and ensure critical steps aren't missed.

+### 🗂️ Runbooks in Repos: Docs as Code, Not Afterthoughts

+Storing runbooks in repos (like GitHub) makes them discoverable, versioned, and reviewable, just like code.
+That means they evolve with the system, not six weeks later when someone remembers the outage.

+#### Why It Works

+* ✅ **One context:** Engineers already know how to search repos.
+No need to check Confluence, or worse SharePoint.
+* 🕵️ **Blame it:** Every change has a commit.
+Want to know when a rollback command was added or removed? `git log`.
+* 🔀 **Couple with code:** Update the runbook in the same PR as the change.
+No drift.
+No excuses.
+* 🧑‍🤝‍🧑 **Review like code:** PR comments improve docs just like they improve logic.

+> 💡 **Pro Tip:** Co-locate runbooks next to the service they support.
+> `services/checkout/runbook.md` beats `/docs/general/runbooks.docx` every time.

+#### What to Include

+* What broke and how to tell ✅
+* What to check 🔍
+* Known fixes (rollbacks, restarts, toggles) ⏪
+* Escalation steps and who to ping 🧑‍💻
+* Links to dashboards, logs, and alerts 🔗
+* Simple **Mermaid diagrams** to visualize flows without external tools 🧭

+Even a basic flowchart helps responders orient faster than a wall of text.
+Think of it as diagrammatic compression for sleep-deprived brains.

+Tradeoffs & Gotchas

+💤 Stale docs: Just because it's in Git doesn't mean it's up to date.
+Someone has to own it.

+🧱 Markdown ≠ interactive: Lacks buttons, templates, or rich embeds you get in platforms like Notion or Datadog Notebooks.

+🐢 PR friction: Adding ceremony to urgent fixes may delay writeups.
+Default to clarity over polish.

+🔍 Not every runbook belongs in Git.
+But if the fix lives in code, the steps probably should too.

+Bonus: Automate the Hygiene

+* ✅ Lint your runbooks.
+Spellcheck, structure check, missing owners.
+* 📅 Remind teams to update them after the postmortem.
+* 🔍 Track coverage: flag high-tier services with missing or empty docs.

 #### Ultra-Terse Runbooks & Visual Cues ✂️👀